If you deal with steel, the word “hedging” is a magic spell to turn you off. “Thanks, but this is not for us.”

 Is there a problem?

-What is the utility of price hedging?
-Does price volatility pose a problem at all?
+What is the utility of price risk management?
+Does market volatility pose a problem at all?

 When your profit margins are slim, lower-than-planned revenues or higher-than-budgeted costs may turn them negative.
 In theory, the opposite should also be true, and unexpected losses and profits should offset each other over time.